Find Trade Colleges

 $19,282 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend University of Illinois at Springfield.
-The school came in at #2 on this year’s Best Value Trade School Bachelor’s Degree Schools in Illinois list.
+You’ll be in good company if you decide to attend University of Illinois at Springfield.
+It ranked #2 on our 2023 Best Value Trade School Bachelor’s Degree Schools in Illinois list.
 Located in Springfield, Illinois, the small public school awarded 608 diplomas to qualifed bachelor’s degree students in 2021-2022.

 Out-of-state tuition fees for undergraduate students at UIS are $19,282 per year.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $21,154 in student loans.
+On average, bachelor’s degree students take out $21,154 in loans while pursuing their degree.

 Full University of Illinois at Springfield Report